 How to enable Virtualization Support on your machine

-To configure a Salad Container Environment on your PC, you may first be required to enable virtualization support within the BIOS of your central processing unit (CPU).
-This process varies widely between different hardware configurations, and may require additional steps depending on the manufacturer of your CPU and/or motherboard.
+To configure Container Environments on your PC and chop Salad’s highest paying workloads, you'll need to enable virtualization support in the BIOS of your CPU.
+The details vary between hardware configurations and the manufacturer of your CPU or motherboard.